Dhruv-2003/Dhruv-2003/README.md

 (https://cricdao.vercel.app/)
 (Still under build)

+- **Artist 3**(https://github.com/Dhruv-2003/artist3) - A Platform for artists to mint artwork as NFTs as fractionals or whole and even sell it on marketplace https://artist3.vercel.app/

 - **Credfi** - A NFT lending platform to lock the liquidity out of the NFTs and get borrowings without selling the NFT .
 My 1st hackathon project that led my way into web3 development and I learned a lot from this .
 ETHernals hackathon winner , Bounty by Alchemy.
 (https://devfolio.co/projects/credfi-0dd3)

 ### Hackthon wins